Creative Sewing Lessons in Raleigh

 Garment Sewing: Hems

-Reversible table runners are an easy way to change your table decoration to fit a new season, to celebrate a special occasion, or just to show off a special fabric that you love.
-In this workshop you will sew a reversible table runner while learning some fundamental skills that will enable you to progress to other home decor projects.
-No prior sewing experience necessary.
-We will be using Sertoma’s sewing machines.
+If you’re a holiday decorator, this is a nice class to kick-off the holiday season.
+You’ll love how this project enables you to create a unique look for your holiday table.
+In this fun workshop, you will sew a table runner while learning some fundamental sewing skills that will enable you to progress to other home decor projects.
+No prior sewing experience is necessary.
+We will be using the studio’s sewing machines.

-If you would like to purchase a kit rather than buying and pretreating your own supplies, kits are available for $22 and contain all the materials you will need for the class project.
-To reserve a kit, please contact the instructor directly at joy.kelley@gmail.com at least 2 weeks prior to class.
+If you would like to purchase a kit rather than buying and pretreating your own supplies, kits are available for $30 and contain all the materials you will need for the class project.
+To reserve a kit, please contact me at joy.kelley@gmail.com at least 2 weeks prior to class.

 Sewing Machine Classes